 This one sounds like a no-brainer.
 Right?

-First of all, when you hear someone mispronounce a word, it’s usually because they learned the word by reading it.
+First, when someone mispronounces a word, they usually learned it by reading it.

 Hearing words spoken aloud helps children with the detection of speech sounds.
 After all, kids learn to listen before they learn to speak.